MicrosoftDocs/azure-dev-docs/articles/java/containers/aks.md

 ---
-title: Containerizing your Java applications for Azure Kubernetes Service
+title: Containerize your Java applications for Azure Kubernetes Service
 description: This guide describes how to containerize your Java applications on Azure Kubernetes Service ms.author: manriem ms.topic: conceptual